Finite-temperature screw dislocation core structures and dynamics in $\alpha$-titanium: Model and parameterization of dislocation core dynamics

 based on HTST~\cite{eyring1935activated,vineyard1957frequency}, where $\nu_{i(\kappa)j}^0$ is an attempt frequency that includes the effect of barrier recrossing.
 Equation~\eqref{fiknuikexp} can be rewritten as

 This shows that $\eta_{i(\kappa)j}$ is a function of the inverse temperature $T^{-1}$.
 If $\{\nu_{i(\kappa)j}^0\}$ and $\{Q_{i(\kappa)j}\}$ are constant with respect to temperature, they can be obtained by linear fitting.
-However, we find that the fitting quality is improved by allowing the intrinsic free energy barrier to be temperature dependent and of the form:
+However, we find that the fitting quality is improved by allowing the intrinsic free energy barrier to be temperature-dependent and of the form:

-where $Q_{i(\kappa)j}^0$ is the intrinsic barrier at 0~K, $T_0 = 1250$~K is the HCP-BCC transition temperature, and we assign $q = 3$ to give best fit to all the data.
+where $Q_{i(\kappa)j}^0$ is the intrinsic barrier at 0~K, $T_0 = 1250$~K is the HCP-BCC transition temperature for this DP potential~\cite{wen_Ti}, and we assign $q = 3$ to give best fit to all the data.
 Equation~\eqref{QikT} is proposed based on the observations that (i) the free energy barrier decrease with increasing temperature and (ii) when the HCP phase becomes unstable/metastable, the transition between the core structures is barrierless.
 In this way, the kinetic parameters can be fitted to the MD data; i.e., $\{\nu_{i(\kappa)j}^0\}$ and $\{Q_{i(\kappa)j}^0\}$.

 Figures~\ref{fig:fit}b and c show the fitting results for Eqs.~\eqref{etaik} and \eqref{QikT} (symbols/lines are the MD data/fits).
 As expected, the $i(\kappa)j$ and $j(\kappa)i$ data coincide.
 Among the transition events (Fig.~\ref{fig:fit}b), the transitions between P and $\unslant{\pi}$ cores are the most frequent and associated with the lowest energy barriers.
 As expected, direct transitions between P and B cores are rare.
 Among the glide events (Fig.~\ref{fig:fit}c), the glide on B plane is associated with the lowest barrier.
 But glide on B plane is rare since the probability of the B core is very low (Fig.~\ref{fig:probability}a).
 Pyramidal glide (via $\unslant{\pi}(\unslant{\pi})\unslant{\pi}$) is much less frequent and associated with a much higher barrier than prismatic glide (via P(P)P).
-This means that pyramidal glide is rarer than prismatic glide; in qualitative agreement with the DFT 0~K glide barriers~\cite{Clouet2015locking}.
+This means that pyramidal glide is rarer than prismatic glide; in qualitative agreement with the DFT 0~K glide barriers~\cite{Clouet2015locking} (DFT predicts the Peierls barrier for P(P)P glide and $\pi(\pi)\pi$ glide as 11.4 meV\,\AA$^{-1}$ and 0.4 meV\,\AA$^{-1}$, while the values from our simulations are 14.1 meV\,\AA$^{-1}$ and 1.14 meV\,\AA$^{-1}$).